Bubsy: Paws on Fire!

 Bubsy: Paws on Fire! is a platform video game developed by Choice Provisions and published by UFO Interactive Games under the Accolade brand.
-The game was released for PlayStation 4 and Windows on May 16, 2019.
+It was released for PlayStation 4 and Windows on May 16, 2019.
 The Nintendo Switch port was released on August 29, 2019.
 The game is the sixth entry in the Bubsy series.
-The next entry in the series, Bubsy 4D, is set for release in 2026.
+It was followed by Bubsy 4D in 2026.

 Gameplay

 The game uses the 2.5D side-scrolling platforming similar to Bubsy: The Woolies Strike Back, except that the levels auto-scroll.
 The goal of the game is to collect enough victory tokens to access Oinker's personal zoo, the Amazootorium.
 Pieces of a token can be acquired throughout a level, while more tokens can be earned by replaying it as characters Virgil and the Woolie.
 Each playable character has his/her own moves and abilities to get through a level: Bubsy can glide and pounce, Virgil can double-jump and duck to avoid obstacles, and the Woolie can rapid fire in her ship.
 Each level has three checkpoints, but, unlike previous Bubsy games, the characters have infinite lives; this means, if the player bumps into an enemy or an obstacle, they will start over from the last checkpoint that they touched, but the game will never be over.
 If all three tokens are collected from a level, the player will have access to a 3D forward-scrolling bonus level as Arnold, who must roll throughout a tunnel while collecting fruit and crystals, and avoiding obstacles.

 The game consists of three worlds with nine levels each: the Village, Research Lab, and the Amazootorium.
 If the player has collected enough victory tokens, they can confront a boss as Bubsy at the end of each world, including Oinker as the final boss.
 In two of the boss battles, Bubsy has to get in the Woolie's ship to conquer the boss; in that case, he will have the same abilities as the Woolie.

 The player can also collect different items with each character: Bubsy collects yarn balls, Virgil collects atoms, the Woolie collects golden yarn balls, and Arnold collects crystals.
 The items can be used as currency to purchase new costumes for the characters.